Florida Gulf Coast Fishing: Catch a Mahi-Mahi!

 To catch mahi-mahi you need to find the right type of gear and bait.

 You can commonly find them under floating debris or weed lines and can sometimes suddenly appear while anchored.

 When you catch a mahi-mahi, they put on a fantastic display and for this reason can be difficult to catch!

-Gear needed to catch Mahi-Mahi
+Gear needed for Mahi-Mahi Fishing in Florida

 Fishing Rod and Reel Combinations